A Generalization of Linear Positive Systems with Applications to Nonlinear Systems: Invariant Sets and the Poincar\'{e}-Bendixson Property: Explicit algebraic conditions for -positivity

 {\sl Case 5.} Suppose that~$ j-i=n-1$, that is,~$i=1$ and~$j=n$.
 Then~$a_{ij}=a_{1n}$ appears in an entry~$(\alpha|\beta)$ of~$A^{[k]}$ only when~$\alpha=\{ 1,i_2,\dots,i_k\}$ and~$\beta=\{ j_1,\dots, j_{k-1},n\}$, with~$i_{p+1}=j_p$ for all~$p\in[1,k-1]$, and then

 Hence,~$A^{[k]}$ is not Metzler if~$(-1)^{k-1 } a_{1n}<0$.

-Summarizing the cases above, we conclude that if~$A\not \in M^k_n$ then~$A^{[k]}$ is not Metzler.
-But the analysis above actually covers all the cases where an entry~$a_{ij}$ appears as an offdiagonal entry of~$A^{[k]}$, and this completes the proof of Thm.~\ref{thm:explicit_a}.~ {$\square$}
+Summarizing the cases above, we conclude that if~$A\not \in M^n_k$ then~$A^{[k]}$ is not Metzler.
+But the analysis above actually covers all the cases where an entry~$a_{ij}$ appears as an off-diagonal entry of~$A^{[k]}$, and this completes the proof of Thm.~\ref{thm:explicit_a}.~ {$\square$}

-Combining Thm.~\ref{thm:kiff} and Thm.~\ref{thm:explicit_a} yields the following result. \begin{Corollary} For any~$k\in[2,n-1]$ the LTV~\eqref{eq:linsysp} is~$k$-positive on~$(a,b)$ iff~$A(s) \in M^k_n$ for almost all~$s\in(a,b)$. \end{Corollary}
+Combining Thm.~\ref{thm:kiff} and Thm.~\ref{thm:explicit_a} yields the following result. \begin{Corollary} For any~$k\in[2,n-1]$ the LTV~\eqref{eq:linsysp} is~$k$-positive on~$(a,b)$ iff~$A(s) \in M^n_k$ for almost all~$s\in(a,b)$. \end{Corollary}

-Using the explicit structure of a~$k$-positive system yields a generalization of Corollary~\ref{cor:1_and_2_implies_all_k}. \begin{Corollary} Suppose that there exist~$i\in[1,\dots,n-2]$, with~$i$ odd, and~$ j \in[1,\dots,n-2]$, with~$j$ even, such that the system~\eqref{eq:linsysp} is~$i$-positive and~$j$-positive.
-Then~\eqref{eq:linsysp} is~$k$-positive for all~$k\in[1,n]$. \end{Corollary} The proof of Corollary~\ref{coro:even_and_odd_implies_all_k} follows since the structure of the sets~$M^k_n$, $k\in[1,n-2]$, depends on the parity of~$k$.
+Using the explicit structure of a~$k$-positive system yields a generalization of Corollary~\ref{cor:1_and_2_implies_all_k}. \begin{Corollary} Suppose that there exist~$i,j\in[1,\dots,n-2]$, with~$i$ even and~$ j $ odd such that the system~\eqref{eq:linsysp} is~$i$-positive and~$j$-positive.
+Then~\eqref{eq:linsysp} is~$k$-positive for all~$k\in[1,n]$. \end{Corollary}

+\begin{proof} Since the system is~$i$-positive with~$i$ even, Definition~\ref{def:Wkset} implies that:~$a_{1n},a_{n1}\leq 0$, the super- and sub-diagonals of~$A$ include non-negative entries, and all other off-diagonal entries are zero.
+The system is also~$j$-positive with~$j$ odd.
+If~$j=1$ then~$A$ is Metzler, so we conclude that~$a_{1n}=a_{n1}=0$.
+If~$j>1$ then Definition~\ref{def:Wkset} implies that~$a_{1n},a_{n1} \geq 0$, so again~$a_{1n}=a_{n1}=0$.
+We conclude that~$A$ is tridiagonal and Metzler, and thus~\eqref{eq:linsysp} is~$k$-positive for all~$k\in[1,n]$. \end{proof}